 All Of It, 2015

-Originally, 'All Of It’ was a 25 minute performance that focused on the incremental layering of spoken text.
-During a performance I would ask audience members to read from sections of different books that varied in length from a single word to an entire page.
+Originally, 'All Of It’ was a 40 minute performance that focused on the incremental layering of spoken text.
+Unannounced, I would ask audience members to read from sections of different books that varied in length from a single word to an entire page.

-Assigning a new reader every 30 seconds, repeating their parts until instructed to stop, this impromptu choir created a density of words and phrases that I would build into a cacophonous mass, then dismantle down to a single reader, bringing the piece to an end with the finishing of their assigned passage.
+Assigning a new reader every 30 seconds, repeating their parts until instructed to stop, the audience incrementally created a density of words and phrases.
+This performance turned communication into a repetitive jumble of words.